Wordfence Bug Bounty Program — Terms and Conditions

 10. Vulnerabilities that have the same code-base as a previously disclosed Vulnerability that received Reward Payment will not be awarded any additional Reward Payment.

-11. Only one bounty will be awarded to the first submitting researcher for any given vulnerability type and impact reported and present in the most current version of the affected software, regardless of any additional pieces of functionality being affected and submitted by additional researchers.
-For example, if researcher A submits a Contributor-level Stored Cross-Site Scripting vulnerability in plugin “ABC” and then three other researchers submit Contributor-level Stored Cross-Site Scripting vulnerabilities in plugin “ABC” in three different widgets, only researcher A will be granted a bounty award.
-However, if one of the other researchers submits a different type of Stored Cross-Site Scripting, such as Subscriber-level Stored Cross-Site Scripting, they would be eligible for a bounty.
+11. Only one critical impact bounty will be awarded to the first submitting researcher for any given vulnerability type and impact reported and present in the most current version of the affected software, regardless of any additional pieces of functionality being affected and submitted by additional researchers.
+For example, if researcher A submits a Contributor-level Stored Cross-Site Scripting vulnerability in plugin “ABC” and then three other researchers submit Contributor-level Stored Cross-Site Scripting vulnerabilities in plugin “ABC” in three different widgets, only researcher A will be granted a critical impact bounty award.
+The subsequent researchers may be awarded a lower impact bounty at Defiant's discretion.
+However, if one of the other researchers submits a different type of Stored Cross-Site Scripting, such as Subscriber-level Stored Cross-Site Scripting, they would be eligible for a critical impact bounty.

 12. Bypasses to patches in vulnerabilities originally reported through the bug bounty program are not eligible for additional bounties unless at least 10 versions have been released.